annamos13/temperature_converter/README.md

-This is the exercise from the Chapter 3.5 of the **Rust Programming Language** book
+This is the exercise from the Chapter 3.5 of the **Rust Programming Language** book.